usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 3. All objects that protrude from surfaces or posts into circulation paths shall comply with 4.4.
 4. Ground surfaces along accessible routes and in accessible spaces shall comply with 4.5.
 5. (a) If parking spaces are provided for self-parking by employees or visitors, or both, then accessible spaces complying with 4.6 shall be provided in each such parking area in conformance with the table below.
 Spaces required by the table need not be provided in the particular lot.
 They may be provided in a different location if equivalent or greater accessibility, in terms of distance from an accessible entrance, cost and convenience is ensured.
-   - 5(b) One in every eight accessible spaces, but not less than one, shall be served by an access aisle 96 in (2440 mm) wide minimum and shall be designated "van accessible" as required by 4.6.4.
-The vertical clearance at such spaces shall comply with 4.6.5.
-All such spaces may be grouped on one level of a parking structure.<br/>**EXCEPTION**: Provision of all required parking spaces in conformance with &quot;Universal Parking Design&quot; (see appendix A4.6.3) is permitted.
-   - 5(c) If passenger loading zones are provided, then at least one passenger loading zone shall comply with 4.6.6.
-   - 5(d) At facilities providing medical care and other services for persons with mobility impairments, parking spaces complying with 4.6 shall be provided in accordance with 4.1.2(5)(a) except as follows:
-     - (i) Outpatient units and facilities: 10 percent of the total number of parking spaces provided serving each such outpatient unit or facility;
-     - (ii) Units and facilities that specialize in treatment or services for persons with mobility impairments: 20 percent of the total number of parking spaces provided serving each such unit or facility
-   - 5(e)\* Valet parking: Valet parking facilities shall provide a passenger loading zone complying with 4.6.6 located on an accessible route to the entrance of the facility.
-Paragraphs 5(a), 5(b), and 5(d) of this section do not apply to valet parking facilities.

 | Total Parking in Lot | Required Minimum Number of Accessible Spaces |
 | -------------------- | -------------------------------------------- |